postgres-operator

 Starting with Spilo 13, Postgres Operator can run an in-place major version upgrade which is much faster than cloning.
 First, you need to make sure, that the PGVERSION environment variable is set for the database pods.
 Since v1.6.0 the related option enable_pgversion_env_var is enabled by default.

 In-place major version upgrades can be configured to be executed by the operator with the major_version_upgrade_mode option.
-By default it is set to off which means the cluster version will not change when increased in the manifest.
-Still, a rolling update would be triggered updating the PGVERSION variable.
-But Spilo’s configure_spilo script will notice the version mismatch and start the old version again.
+By default, it is enabled (mode: manual).
+In any case, altering the version in the manifest will trigger a rolling update of pods to update the PGVERSION env variable.
+Spilo’s configure_spilo script will notice the version mismatch but start the current version again.

 python3 /scripts/inplace_upgrade.py N